loteoo/hyperapp-starter/README.md

 Effects => Functions in which you encapsulate side effects to interact with the outside world.

 Use functional programming to describe an application
-and let Hyperapp bring it to life
+Let Hyperapp bring it to life

 https://github.com/jorgebucaran/hyperapp/pull/726